Nikola Petanović: Political work

-Petanovic attempted to use influential people to affect the American public opinion and authorities to liken the idea of a sovereign Montenegro, which would be under a US protectorate.
-Nikola had already perceived the United States' bright future as one of the leading nations in world.
-The US State Department never paid heed to his calls however, because they considered the unification legal, legitimate and unquestionable.
-Petanovic's desires to conduct a free democratically held referendum in the territories of the once Montenegrin realm that would decide if it would stay in Yugoslavia or regain independence on the basis of the, popular in the Western World, self-determination, in this case that of the Montenegrin People, reached a moot end gaining no support.
+Petanovic attempted to use influential people to affect American public opinion and authorities to liken the idea of a sovereign Montenegro, which would have the status of a US protectorate.
+Nikola had already perceived the United States' future as one of the leading nations in world.
+The US State Department never heeded his calls however, because it considered the unification legal, legitimate, and irrevocable.
+Petanovic's aspiration to conduct a free democratically held referendum in the territories of the erstwhile Montenegrin realm that would decide if it would stay in Yugoslavia or regain independence on the basis of the popular in the Western World, self-determination, in this case that of the Montenegrin People, gained no support.

-During this period his most important work is the "Troslavia and five small Slavic nations", an ironic depiction of the Yugoslavian kingdom supporting the proposals of the Kingdom of Italy for breakup of the South Slavic country and establishment of several Slavic mini-nations at the coast of the Adriatic Sea under Italian influence.
+During this period, his most important work was the "Troslavia and five small Slavic nations", an ironic depiction of the Yugoslavian kingdom supporting the proposals of the Kingdom of Italy for breakup of the South Slavic country and establishment of several Slavic mini-nations at the coast of the Adriatic Sea under Italian influence.
 Nicholas was one of the few who already also depicted the Macedonians as a distinct people as well.
 His other significant works were "Without Homeland", referring to the Montenegrin people, the "Naiad" and "Dayan".
-Petanovic saw the origins of Montenegro in ancient Doclea and claimed that the specific ethno-genetic makeup in the ethnogenesis of Illyrian blood, which allegedly made the Slavs living in what was once Montenegro far closer to the Albanians, was sufficient enough for them to be proclaimed as a distinct ethnic group, akin but not identified directly with the Serbs themselves - in this claim laid as the basis for Petanovic's desire to ask for national self-determination of the Montenegrins.
+Petanovic saw the origins of Montenegro in ancient Doclea and claimed that the specific ethno-genetic makeup in the ethnogenesis of Illyrian blood, which allegedly made the Slavs living in what was once Montenegro far closer to the Albanians, was sufficient for them to be proclaimed as a distinct ethnic group, akin but not identified directly with the Serbs themselves – in this claim laid as the basis for Petanovic's desire to ask for national self-determination of the Montenegrins.
 Although not essentially a historian, Nikola touched the historical subjects claiming that the Slavic people appeared in the territories of Montenegro only in the 9th century in its ethnic form and through mixing with the local populations, claimed that a distinct mix identity was born in Montenegro.